trungbac11/self-serving-customer-metrics/README.md

 **Goal**: to build a simple prototype for that system.

-**Objective**:A lightweight prototype system that allows Data Analysts to define customer metrics using YAML + SQL, with automatic materialization in DuckDB.
+**Objective**: A lightweight prototype system that allows Data Analysts to define customer metrics using YAML + SQL, with automatic materialization in DuckDB.

 ## Setup instructions
 ### Prerequisites